 The Registrar will issue an acknowledgement upon the recipient of any due application.
-At this stage, the applicant can have a bit confidence, not assurance, in the possibility or success of the entire registration.
+At this stage, the applicant can have a confidence, but not an assurance, in the success of the entire registration process.

 It is important to be aware that different payments are to be made at this stage for search and application processing.

 The second stage involves publication in journal and certification.
 This is a completion stage.